TeamNewtry/NewtryDocumentation/README.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Requirements Specification (SRS) describes all specifications for the application "Newtry".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+It includes an overview about this project, its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
-The project is going to be realized as an React Native App.
+The project is going to be realized as a React Native App.

 Actors of this App can be users or moderators.